OXID-eSales/developer_documentation/development/modules_components_themes/module/installation_setup/index.rst

 Installation and Activation
 ===========================

-To have a working module, you need to pass 3 steps which are described bellow.
+To have a working module, you need to pass installation, configuration and setup steps which are described bellow.
-To have rough understanding how module states looks in one picture please have a look to the documentation in architecture category:
-:doc:`module installation and activation </system_architecture/module_installation_activation>`,
-otherwise continue with links above:
+If you have any problem during these three steps, take a look at :ref:`troubleshooting <troubleshooting>` section.

 .. toctree::
     :maxdepth: 1